DMTF/Redfish-Reference-Checker/README.md

 on bad URLs or non xml formatted files, then dereferences all reference URLs in the file.

-Upon specifying --nochkcert, it will not attempt to verify any certification provided.
+Upon specifying --nochkcert, it will not attempt to verify any certification provided.  --timeout may be used to increase request timeouts.

 Upon specifying --alias, it will read a json-formatted file that provides an alias for URIs or URLs not currently published online, and instead points to a local file.